'Built for war and domination"

 Overview of Flint Castle

-Although Flint as we know it today is a peaceful town with thriving businesses and interesting historical attractions throughout the town, it was once an uninhabited, desolated land with no prior settlement.
+Although Flint as we know it today is a peaceful town with thriving businesses and interesting historical attractions in abundance, it was once an uninhabited, desolated land with no prior settlement.
 This changed with the arrival of Edward I.

 Edward I, who commissioned the construction of Flint Castle as a fortress in 1277, chose its location due to the numerous benefits of the nearby river.
 This historic waterway, known as the River Dee, allowed the castle structure to become a useful outpost for the importation and exportation of valuable goods.
 In addition to this, the River Dee estuary was only a days march from Chester and provided the king with easy access back to England.
 With boats providing safe passage when the tide was high and the ability to travel across the shallow water and marshes on foot, or by horse when the tide was low, the benefits of the castle’s erection and its location played a great role in helping Edward I conquer Wales.

 To accompany his extravagant architectural style, King Edward employed a large workforce from across England and Wales.
-Over 1,800 masons, builders and craftsmen worked and lived in or nearby Flint Castle for over 9 tedious years, offering their skills as hard labour which saw the build of the monumental foundations and grand regal structure and battlements.
-The fact that Flint Castle still dominates this position on the River Dee shows the calibre of skilled labour of the time, because although there is a ruined castle, it has incredibly withstood the test of time, weather and numerous skirmishes for nearly 1000 years.
+Over 1,800 masons, builders and craftsmen worked and lived in or nearby Flint Castle for over 9 tedious years, offering their skills as hard labour which saw the build of the monumental foundations, grand regal structure and battlements.
+The fact that Flint Castle still dominates this position on the River Dee shows the calibre of skilled labour at the time.
+Although in ruin, the castle still stands strong to this day and has incredibly withstood the test of time, weather and numerous skirmishes for nearly 1000 years.

 Six facts about Flint Castle